bcgov/visitz-app/README.md

 This is the main repository for the MCFD Mobility mobile app solution.

-Internally, the app is referred to as **Hestia**.
-You can find the app code and its README in the */hestia* directory.
+Internally, the app is referred to as **Visitz**.
+You can find the app code and its README in the */visitz* directory.

 ## Licence